timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 Aggregate queries which touch large swathes of time-series data can take a long time to compute because the system needs to scan large amounts of data on every query execution.
-To make such queries faster, continuous aggregates allows pre-computing (or materializing) the aggregates, while also providing means to continuously, and with low overhead, keep them up-to-date as the underlying source data changes.
+To make such queries faster, a continuous aggregate allows materializing the computed aggregates, while also providing means to continuously, and with low overhead, keep them up-to-date as the underlying source data changes.

-Continuous aggregates are somewhat similar to PostgreSQL's [materialized views][postgres-materialized-views], but, unlike a materialized view, a continuous aggregate can be continuously and incrementally refreshed, either manually or via a policy that runs in the background.
-A refresh can cover the entire aggregate or just a specific time range.
+Continuous aggregates are somewhat similar to PostgreSQL's [materialized views][postgres-materialized-views], but, unlike a materialized view, a continuous aggregate can be continuously and incrementally refreshed.
+The refreshing can be done either manually or via a policy that runs in the background, and can cover the entire continuous aggregate or just a specific time range.
 In either case, the refresh only recomputes the aggregate buckets that have changed since the last refresh.

 ### An introductory example [](quick-start)